Your Privacy

 We use personal data to communicate with you.
 This includes keeping you up to date with our news, updates, campaigns and ways you can get involved.
 We may use your data to contact you by text message regarding your rent account payments and repairs appointments.

 We may use the information to notify you of forthcoming events and to send you the NPH newsletter, Your Voice.
-You can opt into or out of these services at anytime.

 Administration